 More Video: Richt's Wednesday Press Conference

 Georgia will play host to Buffalo in the season opener Sept.
-1 at 12:21 p.m., and the game will be televised live by the SEC Network.
+1 at 12:21 p.m., and the game will be televised on the SEC Network.

 Tickets to the home football games against Buffalo and Florida Atlantic (Sept.
 15) are on sale to the general public and can be purchased online at http://gado.gs/4a or by calling the UGA Athletic Association ticket office at 1-877-542-1231.